Overview & How to Apply

 The Department of Romance Studies offers the MA and PhD degrees with concentrations in:

 - Literatures, Languages, and Cultures of the Iberian Peninsula and the Americas, and

-Students interested in the Franco-Arab Studies concentration apply to the MA; all other students apply directly to the PhD program.
+Students apply directly to the PhD program (For the dual track program, students will need to apply to both the Department of Romance Studies and the Department of Linguistics).
 All students in the PhD program may receive the MA degree en route after satisfactory completion of all of the second year requirements.
 Please follow the links above for more information about any of these concentrations.

 After completing all of the second-year requirements students will have the option of requesting an MA if they choose not to continue to the PhD or if they just want to have the diploma.
 Students are deemed academically ineligible to continue with the PhD program if they fail the 2nd-year qualifying exams twice, or have a failing grade, or have accumulated 9 credits of L grades.